 Training opportunities coming up in the North West

-Listed below are the latest training opportunities in the North West.
+Listed below are the latest training opportunities in the North West for 2017/18.

 For more information on any of the above courses contact the training delivery team on HELMbookings@HistoricEngland.org.uk

 Find out more about HELM opportunities across the country.

 Follow us on Twitter @HE NorthWest to keep up to date with all the latest training opportunities, news and pictures from the region.

 3rd floor Canada House,